How to use ContextLoom

 Browse, edit, and preview

 Use the sidebar to navigate files.
-Open any Markdown file in split view to see the editor and rendered preview side by side.
-Mermaid diagrams render automatically.
+Open any Markdown file in Edit, Split, or Read mode.
+Mermaid diagrams and syntax highlighting render automatically in the preview.

 5